grainsgroup/VR-Blender/README.md

 - Enable the script "3D View: Virtual Reality Viewport"
 - Choose the "HTC Vive" option as Display Backend in the Preference field
 - Enable the script "Development: Interface Configurator"

+More details about this version are provided in .